Dollaride/dollaride-interview/DIRECTIONS_README.md

 ## Introduction

 Approach this solution the way you would a real world problem.
 Use libraries where it makes sense to, and be prepared to explain your thought process if you do.
-We expect this to take less than 8 hours of actual coding time.
+We expect this to take less than 12 hours of actual coding time.
 Please submit a working solution.

 If you have any questions, please contact [hiring@dollaride.com](mailto:hiring@dollaride.com); we're happy to help.

+## How to Submit Your Response

+Please submit your solution by emailing [hiring@dollaride.com](mailto:hiring@dollaride.com) a link to **one** of the following:
+- A public git repository (Github is fine) that contains your code and a `README.md` that tells us how to build and run it.

+Please ensure that your submission includes everything needed to run and view your project except the Google API key (don't worry we have our own)!

 ## Full Description